abertowy/devops_examples/01_devops/30_pmi.md

 Also, I provided valuable guidance and support to my colleagues, enabling them to gain a deeper technical understanding and work independently on these areas.
 These structured mentoring and knowledge-sharing efforts significantly strengthened the team's technical capabilities.

-By taking ownership of technical discussions and supporting the team’s development, I demonstrated leadership and technical expertise, making a lasting impact on the team’s growth.
+By taking ownership of technical discussions and supporting the development, I demonstrated leadership and technical expertise, making a lasting impact on the team’s growth.

-This experience highlighted my ability to lead, inspire change, and foster teamwork, ultimately contributing to positive outcomes.
+This experience highlighted my ability to lead, inspire for changes, and foster teamwork, ultimately contributing to positive outcomes.

 ## 9. How did you motivate your team, set goals, and achieve success <a name="question9"></a>